SageSloth/FPL/FPL/Items.md

 - Melee Damage: 10 consumes object
 - Size: Small

+## Special Items
+	Special Items can be bought at shops or are produced by modules

+#### Medkit
+- ID: medkit
+- Description: heals 50hp over 2s
+- Weight: Light
+- Size: Small

 ----------
 #### Space Suit
 - ID: baySuit
 - Description: allows for space walks, cannot be worn inside the rest of the ship
-- Weight: N/A
-- Melee Damage: N/A
-- Size: N/A